learn-co-curriculum/cssi-2.1-intro-to-javascript-and-the-developer-console/Readme.md

 1 + 1 is a mathematical expression adding two numbers, while “1” + “1” is an expression concatenating two strings of the character 1.
 If you try to add a string and a number, both pieces are treated as strings and concatenated into a bigger string.

-Our code and the results as use the JS Console are only there until we hit refresh.
+Our code and the results as we use the JS Console are only there until we hit refresh.
 Think of the console as a place to test ideas quickly, not a place to build something that will endure for the ages.